 Protalix is a biopharmaceutical company that is revolutionizing the development and manufacturing of recombinant therapeutic proteins through its ProCellEx® plant cell-based protein expression system.
-Using ProCellEx, Protalix is focused on the development and commercialization of a proprietary pipeline of novel and biosimilar proteins that target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
+Using ProCellEx, Protalix is developing a proprietary pipeline of novel and biosimilar recombinant proteins that primarily target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
 Protalix’s initial commercial focus is on complex therapeutic proteins for the treatment of genetic disorders, such as Gaucher disease and Fabry disease.
-Protalix is also advancing additional recombinant biopharmaceutical drug development programs, including a TNF inhibitor for inflammatory diseases.
+Protalix is also advancing additional recombinant biopharmaceutical drug development programs.

-Protalix’s pipeline is led by ELELYSO™ (taliglucerase alfa for injection), which was approved for marketing by the U.S. Food and Drug Administration on May 1, 2012, by Israel's Ministry of Health in September 2012 and by the Brazilian National Health Surveillance Agency (ANVISA) on March 18, 2013.
-It also has been approved in Uruguay.
-In Latin America, ELEYSO is known as UPLYSO™ (alphataliglucerase).
+ELELYSO™ (taliglucerase alfa for injection), Protalix’s first commercial product, was approved for marketing by the U.S. Food and Drug Administration in May 2012, by Israel's Ministry of Health in September 2012 and by the Brazilian National Health Surveillance Agency (ANVISA) in March 2013.
+It also has been approved by the applicable regulatory authorities in Uruguay, Mexico and Chile.
+In Latin America, ELEYSO is known as UPLYSO™ (alphataliglicerase).
 ELELYSO is the first FDA-approved plant cell-based recombinant therapeutic protein.
-Protalix has partnered with Pfizer for worldwide development and commercialization of ELELYSO, excluding Israel, where Protalix has retained full rights.
 Additional regulatory submissions are in progress elsewhere throughout the world.